-Mr. Dewitt Green attended the funeral of Mr. Jack Flyn in Graham on Friday.
+Mr. Dewitt Green attended the funeral of Mr. Jack

+Flyn in Graham on Friday.
 Mr. and Mrs. Parnell Skelton and Jerry visited in the home of Rev. and Mrs. Kiely Young and family in Austin Friday and Saturday and attended the track meet

 Mr. and Mrs. Chester Smith visited during the weekend with their son and family, Mr. and Mrs. Delton Smith and family, in Panhandle.
-They also attended the awards ceremony of their grandson, Johnny Earp Jr. at W.T.S.C. at Canyon.
+They also attended the awards ceremony of their grandson, Johnny Earp Jr. at W.T.S.C. at

-Visiting Mr. and Mrs. Barton Carl during the weekend were their daughter and husband, Mr. and Mrs. Robin Middleton of
+Visiting Mr. and Mrs. Barton Carl during the weekend were their daughter and husband, Mr. and Mrs. Robin Middleton of Arlington.

-Visiting in the Taylor Allen home on Sunday were Mr. and Mrs. Tuck Blankenship, Guthrie; Mr. and Mrs. Joe Blankenship, Killeen; and children, Abilene; Mr. and Mrs. Wayne Feemster and Garry, Hurst; Mr. and Mrs. Cordas Ray Lambeth, Wichita Falls and Mr. and Mrs. Gene Adkins and Erick, of Allen.
+Visiting in the Taylor during the weekend.
+Allen home on Sunday were Mr. and Mrs. Tuck Blankenship, Guthrie; Mr. and Mrs. Joe Blankenship, Killeen; Sgt. and Mrs. W. C. Davis children of Dallas in the J. C. and children, Abilene; Mr. Watson home during the and Mrs. Wayne Feemster weekend. and Garry, Hurst; Mr. and Mrs. Cordas Ray Lambeth, Wichita Falls and Mr. and Mrs. Gene Adkins and Erick, of Allen.
 They also visited their mother, Mrs. Nettie Blankenship at the Leisure Lodge in Munday.

-Mrs. Roe Myers of Munday celebrated her 87th Munday, Mr. and Mrs. Jack Wilson, Rule, and Mr. and Mrs. Melvin Cooksey visited Mr. and Mrs. Gerald Myers and Bill on Sunday.
+Mrs. Roe Myers of Munday celebrated her 87th Munday, Mr. and Mrs. Jack Wilson, Rule, and Mr. and home of her son and wife, Mrs. Melvin Cooksey visited Mr. and Mrs. Gerald Myers and Bill on Sunday.